Protecting Online Card Payments: Explore PSD2 and 3D Secure

 It has been reported that 3DS 2.0 reduced checkout times by 85% and cart abandonment by 70%, resulting in more opportunities for sales conversions.

 However, merchants’ experiences with 3D Secure can vary depending on multiple factors, including market size, the country’s payment methods, and infrastructure.
-This means that the adoption and success of 3D Secure can vary and could be a factor behind different acceptance rates of 3D Secure payments.
+This means that the adoption and success of 3D Secure can vary and it could be a factor behind different acceptance rates of 3D Secure payments.

 alternative payment methods